initxuan/Command2Vec/README.md

   --workers        INT          Number of workers.
 Default is 8.
 ```
 ### Examples:
-The following commands learn an embedding of the command-graphs and write it to disk.
+<p align="justify">The following commands learn an embedding of the command-graphs and write it to disk.
 The code will save the key command extraction results of each command-graph, the embedding of each command and the embedding of the whole command-graph in the output folder.
 For the file that saves the embedding results of the whole command-graph, each line represents the embedding of a command-graph.
-The line index corresponds to the index of the input file
+The line index corresponds to the index of the input file</p>

-Creating a command2vec embedding of the default dataset with the default hyperparameter settings.
-Saving the embedding at the default path.
+<p align="justify">Creating a command2vec embedding of the default dataset with the default hyperparameter settings.
+Saving the embedding at the default path.</p>
 ```sh
 $ python Command2Vec.py
 ```

-Creating an embedding of an other dataset.
-Saving the output in a custom place.
+<p align="justify">Creating an embedding of an other dataset.
+Saving the output in a custom place.</p>

 ```sh
 $ python Command2Vec.py --input-path new_data/ --output-path new_save_path/
 ```

-Creating an embedding of the default dataset in 32 dimensions.
+<p align="justify">Creating an embedding of the default dataset in 32 dimensions.</p>

 ```sh
 $ python Command2Vec.py --dimensions 32
 ```

-Finally, when you want to cluster the embedding results, you need to modify the input and output file path in `cluster.py` script, and then run the following command
+<p align="justify">Finally, when you want to cluster the embedding results, you need to modify the input and output file path in `cluster.py` script, and then run the following command</p>
 ```sh
 $ python cluster.py
 ```